pierrechristian/indonesia-import-export/README.md

 ## Technologies Used
 1) pmdarima: SARIMA to model and forecast the time series
-2) statsmodels: Augmented Engle-Granger two-step cointegration test
+2) statsmodels: Augmented Engle-Granger two-step cointegration test and Ljung-Box test for time-series residuals

 ## Results

 ### Existence of cointegration
 The result for the augmented Engle-Granger cointegration p-value between export value and import value is 0.056 while the p-value between export value and import weight is 0.076 (the null hypothesis is no cointegration).
 Neither is strong enough to claim existence of cointegration with significant confidence.